 ACSL contests test students on fundamental concepts in computer science, ranging from Number Systems to Boolean Algebra to Digital Electronics.
 In the Junior, Intermediate and Senior Divisions, there is also a problem to solve by programming.

-Advisors and students may use the resources provided on the Contest Topics page to learn about the topics and prepare for the contests.
+Advisors and students may use the resources provided on the Study Materials page to learn about the topics and prepare for the contests.

 The advisor may purchase additional practice problems from previous years using the online Registration form.

 The 2019-2020 Season is also available in printed book format directly from the printer.

 Detailed Instructions for Administering the Contest

 Below are the detailed steps that the advisor needs to take for administering the contest.
 Essentially, login to the leaderboard (Step 1), which will take you to your home page (Step 2).
 From your home page, you will register students on your teams (Step 3).
 Then, when ready for each contest, you'll invite your students to take the contest (Step 4).
 Finally, you can see how your students are progressing (Step 5).

 Login to the ACSL Leaderboard using the link in the upper right.
 Your email is what you specified on the registration form.
 Your initial password is your email address; you'll be prompted to change it when you first login to the system.

 This is your home page.
 From here, you'll use the EDIT link to register students on each team (STEP 3), the INVITE link to have a link sent to students that will give them access to the contest (STEP 4), and the SCORES link to see your students' results (STEP 5).

 This is the page reached from the EDIT link on your home page.